ibexa/documentation-developer/docs/permissions/limitation_reference.md

 ## Blocking limitation

 A generic limitation type to use when no other limitation has been implemented.
-Without any Limitation assigned, a `LimitationNotFoundException` is thrown.
+Without any limitation assigned, a `LimitationNotFoundException` is thrown.

 It's called "blocking" because it always informs the permissions system that the user doesn't have access to any policy the limitation is assigned to, making the permissions system move on to the next policy.

 ### Possible values